-The following author biography example came from Lulu.com and will show you the general breakdown of how your biography should be written.
-There's not much to a simple biography and it can be used with your query letter, brochure, or press release.
+The following author biography example came from Lulu.com and will show you the general breakdown of how your professional biography should be written.
+There's not much to a simple biography and it can be used with your query letters, brochures, or press releases.

 An author biography is a basic synopsis or summary of you, your life, and what makes you an expert in what you are writing about, generalized to the point of one or two sentences.
 Short and sweet is what you are looking for here.

 Some of the highly recommended elements of your biography should be to include your full name (as you want people to recognize you as a writer), what you do for an occupation or a living, and some supporting data that portrays you as an expert in the subject you write about.
 This is a little trickier with fiction writers, but if something about you relates to your story's topic, then use it in your author biography.

 Always write your biography in third person voice so it sounds as though someone else wrote it for you.
 If this is difficult for you, you can ask someone else to write it for you, preferably someone who knows you quite well like a relative, spouse, or very good friend.

 Here's a Simple Author Biography Example From Lulu.com!

 The Tag Line: Jane Smith is a practicing physician in Rumford, Maine.

 A Tag Line is much like a headline but introduces you, what you do, and where you live all in one sentence.

 The Extensive Bio: Jane Smith, a practicing physician, has been a Civil War buff for decades.
 She has published articles in Civil War Journal, Civil War News, and Civil War Weekly and is a member of the Civil War Society.
 She lives in Rumford, Maine, with her husband, three kids and two dogs.
 This is her first novel.